 Once you get to a certain point in your career, it’s easy to get complacent or think you know it all.
 That’s deadly.
 In order to stay relevant and marketable, you need to keep finding ways to stretch your skills, Mistick says.
 “Your company or organization is not going to provide the level of professional assistance or development that you need in order to keep your career relevant.
 I’d say the No. 1 thing you have to do is realize that the responsibility for your professional development is on you,” she says.

-So seek out projects where you’ll need to learn new skills or tools.
+So seek out projects where you’ll need to focus on skill building or use tools.
 For example, if you’re trying to develop more managerial and leadership skills, seek out opportunities to work on your company’s strategic planning projects.
 Share your goals with your supervisor and mentor to help you find opportunities, she says.

 Document your development

 Keep a professional development log to track the classes, continuing education, and other development opportunities in which you’ve participated, advises Mark Anthony Dyson, creator of The Voice of Job Seekers blog and podcast.
 He recommends blogging or podcasting to develop an online presence and brand yourself as a leader and lifelong learner.
-However, if you’re not comfortable with such a highly visible format, building an online presence by publishing occasional content about your sector, viewpoints, and achievements can be a good way to build your visibility.
+However, if you’re not comfortable with such a highly visible format, building an online presence by publishing occasional content about your sector, viewpoints, and achievements can be a good way to build your visibility and be ready for the future of work.
 Your interviewers are going to be looking for that, he says.

 “You’re giving yourself a chance to be different than everyone else,” he says.